arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 through deliberate and regular practice that you’ll move to **conscious competence**

-- [ ] TheCoachingHabit.com/videos "How to build rock solid habits"
+- TODO TheCoachingHabit.com/videos "How to build rock solid habits"

 ## Question Masterclass Part 1: Ask One Question at a Time